Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac

-We further study the phonon scattering rate and e-ph thermal conductivity for another group of 2D Dirac crystals with $\alpha = 10^{-5}$.
-In Fig.~\ref{Figure5}(a,b) we plot the inverse phonon scattering rate, and in Fig.~\ref{Figure5}(c,d) we plot the e-ph thermal conductivity as a function of the Fermi energy.
-We observe that that similar to 2D Dirac crystals with $\alpha = 10^{-7}$, in 2D Dirac crystals with $\alpha = 10^{-5}$, the inverse phonon scattering rate and $k_{th,(e-ph)}$ are dominated by 3-particle processes at high Fermi energies while at low Fermi energies, the 4-particle processes become more important.
-By further comparing Fig.~\ref{Figure4} and Fig.~\ref{Figure5}, it is evident that raising the value of $\alpha$ leads to the prevalence of the 4-particle process at higher Fermi energies.
-This phenomenon occurs due to the diminishing disparity between first and second-order e-ph interactions as $\alpha$ increases, thereby increasing the likelihood of 4-particle processes at higher Fermi energies.
+The e-ph thermal conductivity and phonon scattering rate can also be expressed as a function of the carrier concentration instead of the Fermi energy.
+In 2D Dirac crystals, the relationship between the Fermi energy, $E_{\mathrm{F}}$, and the carrier concentration, $n$, can be described using the following formula:

+The Fermi energy of 2D Dirac crystals can also be written in terms of energy density.
+This relationship has been derived in Appendix C of the paper.